anthony-halim/dotfiles/README.md

 ##### (Optional) Add custom local configurations at `$HOME/.config/zsh/local_config` directory

 Any `*.zsh` file at `$HOME/.config/zsh/local_config` will be automaticaly loaded during ZSH initialisation.
 These files **will not** be committed to the repository.

-I use this to store machine-specific configurations, functions, or aliases.
-For example, my work machine would have VPN shortcuts which I do not want to committed to this repository.
+You can use this to add additional aliases, environment variables, or functions.

 ##### (Optional) Swap Keys